PRINCIPLED CULTURE

 Outcomes

-Accountabilities are clear and consistently applied
+Accountabilities are understood and maintained

 Debate becomes constructive rather than political